LeoLin930104/DPComputerScience/README.md

 # DPComputerScience
+File from classwork
 ## First class
     Setting up Development environment.
 Git and Visual Studio Code.
 ## 2020/09/11
-    Learning about variables of python
+    Learning about variable types
     Learning about operations between different types.
     Learning about casting types
-File from classwork
+    Learning about lists and its operation
+    Learning about simple loops